HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     - [Downloading and installing HCL DX from a software licensing portal](../../get_started/download/software_licensing_portal/index.md)
     - [HCL Digital Experience Cloud Native 9.5 entitlement checks](../../get_started/download/software_licensing_portal/configure_entitlement_checks/index.md)
     - [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md)

+### `newDbManagement` flag for database management

+=== "Containers"
+    Use the `newDbManagement` flag (introduced in CF231) in your `custom-values.yaml` file to allow the Runtime Controller to manage database scaling, configuration updates, and failover automatically.
+You can use this flag for new and existing deployments.
+For more information, refer to [Enabling `newDbManagement`](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md).

+=== "On-Premises"
+    Use the `newDbManagement` flag (introduced in CF231) in your `custom-values.yaml` file to allow the Runtime Controller to manage database scaling, configuration updates, and failover automatically.
+You can use this flag for new and existing deployments.
+For more information, refer to [Enabling `newDbManagement`](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md).

 ### New How-to articles now available